We are so excited to be featured on the front page of the Lincoln Journal Star!

 The gardens are getting so full and starting to give us zucchinis, cucumbers and peppers.
 We are hoping to see some ripe tomatoes in the next week or so!

-UBU Therapy Farms offers clinical and therapeutic services and programs for children, teens and young adults with unique needs in a safe, inclusive space.
+UBU Therapy Farms offers clinical and therapeutic services and programs for children, teens and adults with unique needs in a safe, inclusive space.
 As licensed mental health therapists, we can help people who are coping with anxiety, depression, social difficulties, emotional problems, grief, trauma and negative self-esteem.
 We support those with autism, ADHD, and developmental disabilities.
 We are proud to support transgender, gender-expansive and non-binary people in our community.

 Care farming is the therapeutic use of farming practices for the purpose of providing a natural and positive teaching environment for the development of social skills, life skills, job skills.
 Care Farms provide supervised programs of farm related activities that include animal husbandry and cultivating plants.